 Recently, a thunderstorm came through this area.
-I didn’t realized how bad it had been until I saw the trail condition.
-There were sights similar to below on the hilly side of the trail where gush of water coming down from the top created a wide pathway to the trail.
-Remnants of mudslide.
+I didn’t realize how bad it had been until I saw the trail condition.
+There were sights similar to below on the hilly side of the trail where the gush of water coming down from the top created a wide pathway to the trail.
+Remnants of the mudslide.

-The entire width used to be the trail but now the mud and the rocks piled up to sides of the trail and made the trail narrower.
+The entire width used to be the trail but now the mud and the rocks piled up on the sides of the trail and made the trail narrower than before.

-Solstice Canyon trail has a gradual uphill which makes it kid-friendly.
-At 1.2 mile mark, you will reach this sign below and the ruins of the old stone house which was burned down by fire.
+Solstice Canyon trail has a gradual uphill which makes it family-friendly.
+At 1.2 mile mark, you will reach this sign below and the ruins of the old stone house which was burned down by the fire.

-You can also see ocean from the Rising Sun trail.
+You can also see the ocean from the Rising Sun Trail.
 We almost completed the loop and the main parking lot was in our view.

 - Restrooms available near the trailhead